tannewt/wa-law.org/site/org/association_of_washington_business/README.md

 ### [HB 1002](/bill/2025-26/hb/1002/) - Recognizing posttraumatic stress disorder as an occupational disease for county coroners, examiners, and investigative personnel.  👎1

+### [HB 1003](/bill/2025-26/hb/1003/) - Addressing service of notice by mail in cases involving forcible entry and forcible and unlawful detainer. 👍1

 ### [HB 1004](/bill/2025-26/hb/1004/) - Increasing the personal property tax exemption. 👍1
 * 👍 Max Martin